milvus-io/milvus/docs/developer_guides/appendix_b_api_reference.md

 }
 ```

 **Status** represents the server error code.
 It doesn't contain grpc error but contains the server error code.
 We can get the executing result in common status. **error_code** is an enum type to distinguish the executing error type.
 The total Errorcode is shown in the last of this code.
-And the **reason** field is a string to describes the detailed error.
+And the **reason** field is a string to describe error detail.

 **index_descriptions** is a list of index descriptions.
 If index_name is specific in request, the list length will be 0.
-Otherwise, if index_name is empty, the response will return all index in the field of a collection.
+Otherwise, if index_name is empty, the response will return all indexes in the field of a collection.

 **params**：For fast search, you build index for field.
 You specify detailed index information for a field.
 Detailed information about index can be seen in chapter 2.2.3